ethereum-optimism/optimism-project-ideas/README.md

 ### 🛠 **`Dev Tools`**

 **Meta Faucet**
-An alternative to a traditional faucet: the user uploads their contract + params/bytecode and the relayer deploys it for free and sends the user ~2 OP Kovan ETH for testing.
+An alternative to a traditional faucet: the user uploads their contract + params/bytecode and the relayer deploys it for free and sends the user ~2 OP Goerli ETH for testing.
 Could require users to scan a QR code to use during events.

 **SDK Contributions**
 Anything from improving documentation, adding a feature to creating a tutorial!
 Our SDK is still in it’s early stages, so all contributions are welcome and encouraged!
 [SDK Docs](https://sdk.optimism.io/), [Repo](https://github.com/ethereum-optimism/optimism/tree/develop/packages/sdk)

-**Fix Hardhat Forking**
-Fix Hardhat forking for L1BlockNumber opcode.
-You will be a legend forever.

 **ethgasstation for Optimism**
 Create a version of https://ethgasstation.info/ that tracks and reports on gas fees and more for Optimism.